-Brendan Rodgers, with a view of upgrading his squad in the centre of the park, is poised to flog one of his current crop.
-His eagerness to rid Jordan Henderson from his dressing room has lead to contact with Fulham, in the summer of 2012.
+With a view of upgrading his squad in the centre of the park, Brendan Rodgers stood poised to flog one of his current crop.
+Subsequently, his eagerness to rid Jordan Henderson from his dressing room led to contact with Fulham in the summer of 2012.

 “It wasn’t a nice thing to hear.
 But I just had to take it on the chin.
 So I said no. I didn’t want to go anywhere.
 I came to Liverpool wanting to stay here for the rest of my career.
 I certainly didn’t want to leave after a year.

-“OK, it might not have gone to plan at the start, but I knew it could turn around and I could get it right.
-Here you have people like Stevie and Luis Suarez and Pepe Reina and Carra, who have been the best players for many years.
+“OK, it might not have gone to plan at the start, but I knew it could turn around, and I could get it right.
+Here you have people like Stevie and Luis Suárez and Pepe Reina and Carra, who have been the best players for many years.

-You have to go in and straight away, try to match their ability.
-You need to learn to perform like they perform, and that is a hard thing to do immediately.
-It’s a step up and a challenge, and for a good while I couldn’t really do it.“
+“You have to go in and, straight away, try to match their ability.
+You need to learn to perform as they perform, and that is a hard thing to do immediately.
+It’s a step up and a challenge, and for a good while, I couldn’t really do it.“

 “Henderson is one of the main reasons I got sacked… The day I got sacked, they told me I had made a big mistake on Jordan, and he was a waste of money. “

 Taking over the captaincy from Steven Gerrard in 2015 was monumental for both Henderson and the club.
+The one-club scouser with such influence on and off the pitch.
 How does one assume the mantel from Gerrard?
-The one-club scouser with such influence on and off the pitch.
-It was near on impossible, a poisoned chalice if you will.
+It was near on impossible, a poisoned chalice, if you will.

 “Can anyone imagine Jordan Henderson lifting the Champions League?
-Or god forbid, the Premier League trophy? “
+Or, god forbid, the Premier League trophy? “

-“I can’t see him being an integral part of a successful team that wants to play a 3 men midfield as he offers very little and also as he is 26, he should be coming into his prime, and there should be a much visible improvement over the years, which sadly just isn’t there.
+I can’t see him being an integral part of a successful team that wants to play a three men midfield as he offers very little and also, as he is 26, he should be coming into his prime, and there should be a much visible improvement over the years, which sadly just isn’t there.

 I think he has been a great servant to the club, but his lack of winning mentality, skill and overall football ability is simply not good enough for a club Liverpool FC wants to be. ” – (2016)

 “With no players in the squad strong enough to captain Liverpool FC, Henderson remains top dog.
 But his poor performances and extreme lack of leadership is the equivalent of having no captain at all.

-When will we stop overhyping an extremely mediocre player just because he’s Gerrard’s successor.” – (2017)
+When will we stop overhyping an extremely mediocre player just because he’s Gerrard’s successor? “– (2017)

 “The England international was a clear level below Chelsea’s midfield of Jorginho, N’Golo Kante and Mateo Kovacic, and it was amazing he lasted as long as he did before being withdrawn by Jurgen Klopp.